jestarjokin/RobinPacker/README.md

 Refer to the section _Function reference_ for a list of functions you can use in conditionals or actions.

+Comments are written using the hash symbol, `#`, and will apply to any text after the hash until the end of the line.
+This is similar to comments used in the Python programming language.

+    # This rule is totally awesome
+    rule "erules_out_gameScript_11-rule-01"
+      when # when?
+WHEN?
+How about NOW!
+        CurrentCharacterVar0Equals(0x00) #and
+        #sub17782(0x2B)
+      then
+        callScriptAndReturn(0x3A, characterIndex)
+    end

 # TODO

 * Support for ISOMAP.DTA.